Hellmuth Lucius von Stoedten: Personal life

+Patron of the arts

-Lucius of Stoedten is known a patron of the arts.
+Lucius von Stoedten is known a patron of the arts.
 By Auguste Rodin, with whom he was friends, he acquired the marble sculpture "The Kiss".
 Gerhart Hauptmann also counted among his friends.
 Von Stoedten possessed an important collection of letters of Heinrich Heine.
 Rainer Maria Rilke dedicated Lucius von Stoedten in 1922 an opportunity poem that led Martin Heidegger to the question: "Why poet?"